leeftk/twamm-ekubo/README.md

 2. L2TWAMMBridge (Cairo):
    - Receives messages from L1 and processes deposit and withdrawal operations
    - Manages order-related operations through the OrderManagerComponent

+## Helper Contracts
+1. TokenBridgeHelper (Cairo):
+   - Helps to manage the mapping between the L2 token bridges and L1 token addresses

+2. OrderManagerComponent
+   - Handles the execute_deposit and execute_withdrawal functionality
+   - Contains all the necessary helper functions for order creation and withdrawal

 ## Core Functions